ECTS

 45h

-This Solid Mechanics course studies articulated systems made up of rigid solids through their movements and equilibrium positions.
-Concepts covered include velocity fields in solids, link classification and forces.
-Graphical kinematics and statics are also used.
+This Solid Mechanics course focuses on the study of articulated systems consisting of rigid solids through their movements and equilibrium positions.
+The concepts covered include velocity fields in solids, the classification of connections, and forces.
+Graphical kinematic and static methods are also used.

 ECTS